About Tarumitra Ashram

 Footprint

-Is brainchild of inter-school debate held at Tarumitra Bio-reserve.
+Footprint is brainchild of inter-school debate held at Tarumitra Bio-reserve.
 It focuses on common habit change for climate change of citizen in urban population.
 Research reason behind failure of three major pillars of sustainable cities – Waste Management, Traffic Awareness, Social Responsibility.
 Develop viable solutions to curb our carbon footprint

 History